 Ease of Setup

 The HOP has one of the nicest manuals with clear pictures.
 It took us about 5 minutes to unpack and assemble this stroller with no tools required.

-The HOP earned a 3 of 10 for maneuverability.
-None of the lightweight double options were easy to push or turn, but the HOP was good at pushing straight as opposed to turning where it struggled.
+The HOP earned a low score for maneuverability.
+None of the strollers in the double umbrella stroller review were easy to push or turn, but the HOP was good at pushing straight as opposed to turning where it struggled.
 While its narrower footprint helped it move through tighter spaces, it takes more forethought to get it turning.
 The HOP has some wobble in the wheels and flex in the handles as they are taller than most, and while you might be able to push it with one hand, you can't turn it with one.
 It was easier to push over rougher terrain and managed transitions from one kind to another better than the competition.

 This stroller has all-wheel suspension, but given the firmer seats and strange seating options, it isn't the most comfortable.
 The taller plastic handles are strangely placed, and not the most ergonomic.
 The handles tall and close to the stroller design also meant that taller testers kicked the rear axle when strolling.

-The HOP earned a 1 of 10 for quality, giving it the lowest quality score in the group.
+The HOP earned one of the lowest scores for quality in the group.
 The materials used and components come together in what looks and feels like an uninspired design that is hard to use.
 The flex of the frame and the feel of the fabric reminds us of a less expensive stroller.
-However, all of this aside, the HOP earned the lowest score for quality in large part due to the poorly functioning brakes.
-We believe had the quality of the parts and craftsmanship been higher that the HOP brakes would not have suffered such a fatal flaw, and would have consistently worked without accidental disengagement.
-Alternatively, the ZOE XL2 Deluxe earned a 5 for quality, costs less, and is lighter weight, easier to use, and has better maneuverability.
+Further, what decreased HOP's score is mainly the poorly functioning brakes.
+We believe had the quality of the parts and craftsmanship been higher then the HOP brakes would not have suffered such a fatal flaw, and would have consistently worked without accidental disengagement.